2017 NCAA National Collegiate women's ice hockey tournament

 The 2017 NCAA National Collegiate Women's Ice Hockey Tournament involved eight schools in single-elimination play to determine the national champion of women's NCAA Division I college ice hockey.

 The quarterfinals were contested at the campuses of the seeded teams on March 11, 2017.
 The Frozen Four was played on March 17 and 19, 2017 at Family Arena in St. Charles, Missouri with Lindenwood University as the host.
+Robert Morris reached the NCAA tournament for the first time in program history.